-Now take the cylinder route, whereby you'll activate the cylinder (which rotates).
-A stone platform is attached to the cylinder, revolving with it, and if you jump upon this, you'll go around the cliff's edge and reach a rope that leads you into the cylinder.
-A T'chekrik will shoot at you, and you can shoot at him, but most of your attacks won't hit each other because of the cylinder's rotation (this is interesting to see and wasn't planned when I built the map).
+If you take the cylinder route, you'll activate the cylinder's rotatation.
+A stone platform is attached to the cylinder, revolving with it, and if you jump upon it, you'll go around the cliff's edge and reach a rope that leads you into the cylinder.
+A T'chekrik will shoot at you, and you can shoot at him, but most of your attacks won't hit each other because of the cylinder's rotation (this is an interesting physics effect that wasn't planned when I built the map!).
 At the center of the cylinder is a key.
 Once you grab the key, you'll have no choice but to drop into some water below.
 Once, you get out of the cylinder, you must crouch to avoid the revolving stone platform.

 With the key, open the door in the main hallway.
 In the small room are two busts that require amulets.
-The first amulet opens a door into the pillared room, thereby creating a route that grants you the ability to reach that secondary gate in 45 seconds time.
+The first amulet opens a door into the pillared room, thereby creating the route that grants you the ability to now reach that secondary gate in 45 seconds time!

-Beyond the gate is a room of spiders, wherein you'll recieve the Grappling Iron.
-This device substanially increases the Ogle's mobility.
-One tunnel upwards leads to a button that opens a gate for 20 seconds.
+Beyond the gate is a room of spiders, wherein you'll receive the Grappling Iron.
+This device substantially increases the Ogle's mobility.
+A tunnel upwards leads to a button that opens a gate for 20 seconds.
 I suggest you practice with the grapple in this tunnel, because if you make a mistake you'll only fall in water.
-Note that the grapple won't easily pull you out of water.
-Anyway, the 20-second gate is unreachable at the moment.
+Note that the grapple won't easily pull you out of water, so it's better to use it on land.
+Anyway, the 20-second gate is unreachable presently.

-Instead, take the tunnel that leads downwards to the underbelly of the mountain (a route that heretofore didn't seem like a route).
+Instead, using the grapple, take the tunnel that leads downwards to the underbelly of the mountain (a route that without the grapple isn't a route), but just death.
 You'll need to kill or avoid upside-down T'chekrik to reach the tunnel on the opposite side.
-This tunnel leads to a button that opens a gate that allows you to...well, reach that other button that allows to you open that other gate (the one that is open for only 20 seconds, pushing you to use that grappling hook like nobody's business).
-Eventually, you reach the cylinder again.
+This tunnel leads to a button that opens a gate that allows you to...well, reach that other button that allows to you open that 20-seconds-only gate, pushing you to use that grappling hook like a pro.
+Past the gate is the cylinder.
 A note of caution here: the grapple cannot latch onto moving objects, doors, or other entities.
-So you must wait for another revolving platform that takes you to a ledge on the other side of the cylinder.
-This ledge takes you higher still, so that you may return into the cylinder.
+So, you must wait for another revolving platform that takes you to a ledge on the other side of the cylinder.
+This ledge takes you higher still, and back to the cylinder.
 At the top-center of the cylinder is the second amulet, which you can reach with your grapple.

 After you pick up the X'chekrik idol and try to use it on a pillar, the High Priestess will shield the room and taunt you.
 Items and health spawn during your battle with her.
 There is a limit to these items, so don't be wasteful.

-After you defeat the priestess, she tells you that she has already warned the Fairburians about your intentions (although you might piece together that she hasn't told them everything...the beacon).
+After you defeat the priestess, she tells you that she has already warned the Fairburians about your intentions (although she probably didn't tell them about the beacon...).
 She mentions that Corvus is waiting for you, a bit of foreshadowing.

-Use the idol on the pillar quickly (unless for fun, you wish to take out all the appeared T'chekrik).
-You'll drop down into a cavern with a key that opens a door in that other cavern (you'll be lead back to the locked door).
-After a cutscene where the priestess pleads with you to change your mind, you teleport across the continent to Fairbury.
+Use the idol on the pillar quickly (unless you wish to take out all the appeared T'chekrik).
+You'll drop down into a cavern with a key that opens the locked door you're lead back to.
+After a cutscene where the priestess pleads with you to "give up your ignoble quest," you teleport across the continent to Fairbury.

 Return to top